Is Marketing a Good Major?

 Another popular marketing major is advertising and public relations, which delves into introductory marketing subjects while emphasizing communications, public relations, and media strategy.

-This marketing major could be a good fit if you’re interested in learning about key marketing strategies and applying them to a company's communications, public relations, and media (both traditional and social) needs.
+This marketing major could be a good fit if you’re interested in learning and applying key marketing strategies to a company's communications, public relations, and media (both traditional and social) needs.

 Common courses: